Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Methods

 The three likelihood functions $\mathcal{L}_{S}$, $\mathcal{L}_{CMD}$, and $\mathcal{L}_{PM}$ are constructed for both the satellite and MW foreground populations.
 The final probability of a star being a member of a dwarf is therefore:

-For each aforementioned likelihood function, we map each as a 2-D “look-up map”, similar to the implementation in \citetalias{McVenn2020}.
+For each aforementioned likelihood function, we map each as a 2-D “look-up map”.
 The method to create the look-up maps for the MW foreground models are the same as in \citetalias{McVenn2020}.
 However, our methodology for the dwarf model varies from the original implementation.
 In the following subsections, we highlight the differences between the \citetalias{McVenn2020} paper and our approach.
-All dwarf parameters that we use in the satellite model are adopted from Table 1 in \citetalias{McVenn2020}, with the exceptions of the new and updated systems described in Section \ref{sect:data}.
+All dwarf parameters that we use in the satellite model are adopted from Table 1 in \citetalias{McVenn2020}, with the exceptions of the new and updated systems described in Section \ref{sect:data} and listed in Table \ref{tab:updates}.